49 Black movies to watch that will spark joy

 Historically Black Colleges and Universities

 School Daze (1988): This Spike Lee Joint/musical portrays the lives of ambitious students at the historically Black mission college.
-Each student explores various elements of who they are becoming in life from politics, to greek life, to where they fit into the social pecking order.
+Each student explores various elements of who they are becoming in life from politics, to Greek life, to where they fit into the social pecking order.

 Drumline (2002): A talented drummer from Harlem enrolls in a southern HBCU and experiences culture shock while adjusting to life outside of the city, as well as having to prove his worth as a drum major in his high-pressure marching band.